 Site Admin’s Penny-Farthing Cycling Experience:

 An obvious question for any visitor to this site is: “Why should I trust what you have to say about learning to ride Penny-Farthings?!?”
-I- Terrence Houlahan– have thousands of miles experience cycling a Penny-Farthing on extremely busy UK urban roads-including Central London & Cambridge- at night and in all weather conditions.
+I- Terrence Houlahan– have thousands of miles experience cycling a Penny-Farthing on extremely busy UK urban roads-including Central London & Cambridge- at night and in all weather conditions as well as racing them on some really tricky courses.
 Independent evidence of my cycling competence:

-• I’m a sponsored rider: I’m a Brand Ambassador for probably the most popular cycling jersey companies: Owayo.
-Most club- and probably pro- cyclists will have had their custom jerseys produced by Owayo.
-They’re fairly circumspect about who they let represent their brand.
-Being fit and looking good in a their jerseys is not enough…
+- I’m a sponsored rider: I’m a Brand Ambassador Owayo, one of the most popular cycling jersey companies.
+Most club- and probably pro– cyclists will have had their custom jerseys produced by Owayo.
+They’re very circumspect about who they allow to represent their brand.
+Being fit & looking good in a a cycling jersey isn’t enough…

-• 8th Place, 2023 The Great Knutsford Race: Many consider this the toughest of all Penny-Farthing races: a gruelling 3 hour bag of hurt held once every 10 YEARS.
+- 8th Place, 2023 The Great Knutsford Race: Many consider this the toughest of all Penny-Farthing races: a gruelling 3 hour bag of hurt held once every 10 YEARS.
 I covered 37 miles (67 laps) in 3 hrs; 12.33/MPH.
 The course is tight & technically challenging.
-This Knutsford there were 111 racers who battled through blistering heat the 1st half & rain the 2nd half which made the course dangerous.
-I placed above all team riders- who divide the 3 hrs – except for the winners “Essex Ordinary Riders“.
-Top-10 shabby; lots of great cyclists at Knutsford.
+This Knutsford there were 111 racers who battled through blistering heat the 1st half & rain the 2nd half which made the course even more dangerous.
+I placed above all team riders- who divide the 3 hrs between the cyclists– except for the winners “Essex Ordinary Riders“.
+A top-10 finish at Knutsford isn’t shabby; lots of great cyclists at Knutsford.
+And in order to do well you have to take that back hill at-speed- and the sharp turn at the end of it– every lap for THREE HOURS.
+In my case that was 67 times.

-• 3rd Place, 2022 British Open Penny-Farthing Championships Slalom (Cyclopark, Kent).
+- 3rd Place, 2022 British Open Penny-Farthing Championships Slalom (Cyclopark, Kent).
 This involves navigating obstacles- cones- at high speed.
 I’d say this fairly evidences technical skill navigating hazards at high speeds.
-Strike a cone and you’re going over the handle bars…
+Strike a cone and you’re going over the handle bars.
+Here’s a video of the Slalom Trial Run which present a splitscreen view of track-side video with helmet camera video navigating the obstacles.

 And I’ve also been mowed-down by an SUV that didn’t see me despite wearing a Pro-Viz jacket with flashing rear and front lights and even a flashing light on my helmet.
 Hence the big emphasis on road cycling safety here and my desure to pass-on my accumulated experience.
 I’ve earned my bones road cycling & racing Penny-Farthings…